A guide to public and private lands for Ontario boaters

 Trespassing on reserves is covered by the Indian Act.
 Under it, “occupation” can be interpreted as broadly as the MNRF does with respect to provincial Crown land.
 Tying a line to shore, rafting along a rock wall, and other activities like camping and campfires and barbecues could be considered a form of occupation.
 (If some stranger held a cookout on your front lawn, you’d probably call it trespassing, too.)
-Beausoleil First Nation, whose Reserve 30 encompasses Christian, Hope, and Beckwith Islands, charges a fee for coming ashore and using the popular cruising beaches.
+Beausoleil First Nation, whose Reserve 30 encompasses Christian, Hope, and Beckwith Islands, charges a fee for coming ashore and using the popular cruising beaches, but has also been requesting an anchoring fee, as I discuss in my anchoring rights story.
 Prosecution of trespassing on a reserve is up to the discretion of a reserve’s band council.
-In our experiences cruising in the Henvey reserve area, we’ve never been approached and asked to remove ourselves from reserve land.
+In our past experiences cruising in the Henvey reserve area, we were never approached and asked to remove ourselves from reserve land.
 But it remains entirely up to individual bands to decide if they want to define routine cruising activities as a form of trespassing.

 —Copyright Douglas Hunter.
 Reproduction or reuse in whole or in part is not permitted without his expressed permission.